patel-guddu/patel-guddu/README.md

-# Hello, I'm Guddu Patel ..! 👋
-<i class="fa-solid fa-computer"></i>A passionate frontend developer from India
+# Hello, I'm Guddu Patel ..! 👋 <br/> A passionate frontend developer from India

 ## About Me